danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 When a pipeline is first executed, as part of the normal checks, it will run any logic and perform any substitutions within `${{ }}` syntax, if this fails for any reason, it will output errors before starting the pipeline run, we can take advantage of this, by providing our own custom exception output.

-In the above examples, we use the `script` task, which depending on the OS will execute in `bash` or `powershell`, which isn't great for reusability, so what if we want to stop stop our pipeline from using it altogether?
+In the above examples, we use the `script` task, which depending on the OS will execute in `bash` or `powershell`, which isn't great for reusability, so what if we want to stop our pipeline from using it altogether?

 Our first step is to edit our definition and if the `script` task is detected, throw an error at compile time to stop the pipeline even starting.